 If you are converting your garage to living space and plan to install a new floor, it is usually smart to begin by insulating the concrete floor.
 You might also choose to insulate a garage floor if you plan to use the garage as a workshop, or even if you are still storing vehicles in it.
 An insulated floor can make a garage much more comfortable to work in during cold weather, and it can make a garage conversion much more pleasant to live in.

 There are two ways to handle insulating concrete floors.
-You can attach wood sleepers to the floor, fill the gaps with rigid-foam insulation, and then apply your finish flooring.
-Or, as explained below, you can cover the slab with rigid-foam insulation, add two layers of plywood and then add the finish flooring.
+You can attach wood sleepers to the floor, fill the gaps with rigid-foam insulation, and then apply a subfloor and finish flooring.
+Or, as demonstrated here, you can cover the slab with rigid-foam insulation, add two layers of plywood, and then add the finish flooring.

-- 6-mil polyethylene
+- 6-mil polyethylene sheeting

-- Rigid-foam insulation (compression grade)
+- 12 1-inch thick rigid-foam insulation (compression grade)

 - Heavy-duty construction tape

-- 1/2-inch plywood
+- 24 1/2-inch exterior-grade plywood sheets

-- 7/8-inch screws or staples
+- 7/8-inch outdoor-grade (corrosion-proof) utility screws

-Add a second layer of 1/2-inch plywood, running this one perpendicular to the first, with the same spacing.
+Add a second layer of 1/2-inch plywood over the first layer, running this layer perpendicular to the first, with the same spacing.
 Fasten the two layers of plywood together with 7/8-inch outdoor utility screws.